andilore/chemistry-youtube-videos/README.md

 ## Description:
 This project uses YouTube APIs to gather data from YouTube on the most popular Chemistry-Based Channels.
 We analyze metrics like their view counts, subscriber counts, and video counts.
 We explore what it takes to be a successful Chemistry Channel on YouTube.

+With more time, I might like to perform statistical tests to confirm the correlations seen and conclusions made.
+I might also like to analyze view counts for The Organic Chemistry Tutor's videos **back in 2019** - _before_ the COVID-19 pandemic.

 ## Instructions for Running the Script:
 This project requires a YouTube API to wrangle the data.